 Course Activities and Design

 This course is designed to be a lecture course.
-It is a four-credit-hour course that meets for four-lecture hour per week.
+It is a four credit-hour course that meets for four lecture hours per week.

 Outcome Assessment Strategies

-Grades will be based on the student’s understanding of the course content as demonstrated by two midterms, periodic quizzes, one comprehensive final exam, and by attendance.
-To receive a passing grade, the student must have attended a minimum of 70 percent of each of the lecture classes.
+- Grades will be based on the student understanding of the course content as demonstrated by periodic lecture examinations, quizzes, homework assignments, a comprehensive final exam, and by attendance.
+To earn a passing grade, the student must have attended a minimum of 80 percent of each of the lecture classes.